Psychology, Industrial/Organizational Concentration, M.A.

-In order to be considered for unconditional admission, candidates must meet two standards: an undergraduate grade point average (GPA) of 3.00 or higher and a minimum score on the Graduate Record Exam (GRE).
-A minimum score of 141 on the quantitative measure of the Graduate Record Examination is expected for admission to the I/O concentration within the Master of Arts in Psychology.
+In order to be considered for admission, candidates must meet the following standards: an undergraduate grade point average (GPA) of 3.00 or higher and a minimum score of 141 on the quantitative measure of the Graduate Record Examination is expected for admission.
+Additionally, all applicants should have successfully completed an undergraduate course in statistics.

-Applications for Summer/Fall admission must be complete by March 1 and applications for Spring admission must be complete by October 1.
+Applications for Summer/Fall admission must be complete by February 15 and applications for Spring admission must be complete by October 1.
 Late applicants who meet the admission criteria may be considered on a case-by-case basis.
-(See admission standards under Admission to the College of Graduate Studies.)
 Applicants to the Industrial/Organizational Psychology program must provide a letter of intent stating goals and objectives.

-Conditional Admission: Students who do not meet admission requirements may be admitted conditionally to the Industrial/Organizational concentration.
-Students admitted conditionally must maintain a 3.25 GPA in their first semester (9 hours minimum) of required graduate courses in their concentration areas to be fully admitted to the program.
+Students who do not meet admission requirements may be admitted as non-degree seeking.
+Students admitted as non-degree seeking must maintain a 3.25 GPA in their first semester (9 hours minimum) of required graduate courses in their concentration areas to be fully admitted to the program.

 It is recommended that applicants have completed an introductory course in I/O Psychology before applying.
-Most applicants have completed 15 semester hours of psychology classes prior to admission to the graduate program in Industrial/Organization psychology.
-Those applicants without 15 semester hours of undergraduate psychology may be admitted to the program but must complete those credits in addition to their graduate program requirements.
+Most applicants have completed 15 semester hours in the core areas of psychology prior to admission to the graduate program in Industrial/Organization psychology.
+Those applicants without 15 semester hours in core areas of psychology may be admitted to the program but must complete those credits at the undergraduate or graduate level.
+See additional requirements listed below.